Ing. Onno van Gent

 - radar interference assesment

 The in-house developed PERSEUS simulation tool is used for this purpose.
-The model contains radar models of systems such as the Raytheon ASR-10SS and ASR-23SS, the Selex ATCR-33K, the Thales STAR 2000, SMART-S MK2 and SMART-L EWC GB and the Medium Power Radar (MPR) military long range 3D radar.
+The model contains radar models of systems such as the Raytheon ASR-10SS and ASR-23SS, the Thales STAR 2000, SMART-S MK2 and SMART-L EWC GB, the Medium Power Radar (MPR) military long range 3D radar, the Hensoldt ASR-S and ASR-NG, the Terma Scanter 4002 Infill radar and the Intersoft-Electronics ASR-M .
 The high fidelity radar models used are based on the widely known CARPET radar performance analysis tool of TNO, which sold over 600 licenses worldwide since it was marketed.
 Numerous wind turbine models are derived from real-world 3D drawings obtained from the actual major wind turbine manufacturers.

 PERSEUS considers the static (tower & nacelle) as well as the moving part (blades) of wind turbines and quantifies the desensitization overhead caused by CFAR processing and pulse compression within the radar receiver, as well as shadow effects.
 PERSEUS is also capable of taking into account the effect of radar network datafusion, e.g., as carried out by the EUROCONTROL ARTAS system.
 Apart from the PSR assessment, TNO has complementary tooling for the assessment of the effects on secondary surveillance radar (SSR) such as line-of-sight and Off Boresight Error (OBE) calculations.
 The PERSEUS toolkit is closely compliant to existing guidelines such as ICAO EUR DOC 015 (2009), CAA CAP 764 (2010) and EUROCONTROL WTTF Simple and Detailed Engineering Assessment Guidelines 0130 (Edition 1.2, 2014).